 Go in Search of the Northwest Passage Like Amundsen

 Norway's Roald Amundsen is one of the greatest polar explorers in history.
 Not only did he take part in the race to be the first to reach the North Pole, but he was in fact the first person to ever reach the South Pole too.
-Amundsen was also the first person to sail The Northwest Passage, a treacherous waterway that runs through the Arctic above Canada that links the Atlantic and Pacific Oceans.
+Amundsen also led the first expedition to successfully cross The Northwest Passage, a treacherous waterway that runs through the Arctic above Canada, linking the Atlantic and Pacific Oceans.
 It took the Norwegian nearly two years to complete that crossing, but today it can be done in a matter of weeks.
-Shifting ice, warming waters, and changing climate conditions have made the Northwest Passage an option for travelers looking to see a part of the world that few ever get the chance to experience.
+Shifting ice, warming waters, and changing climate conditions have made the Northwest Passage an option for travelers looking to see a part of the world that few ever get the chance to experience in person.

 Travel the Silk Road Like Marco Polo

-For hundreds of years the ancient Silk Road ran from the Mediterranean Sea all the way to China, facilitating trade and the exchange of ideas across Asia, the Middle East, and parts of Europe.
-In 1271, a Venetian merchant by the name of Marco Polo, set off on a 24 year journey that spanned the length of the road, having many adventures along the way, and spending many years in the court of Kublai Kahn himself, before eventually returning home.
-Once there, he penned a book entitled The Travels of Marco Polo, which introduced readers to far off places for the very first time and made Marco perhaps the most famous traveler in history.
+For hundreds of years, the ancient Silk Road ran from the Mediterranean Sea all the way to China, facilitating trade and the exchange of ideas across Asia, the Middle East, and parts of Europe.
+In 1271, a Venetian merchant by the name of Marco Polo, set off on a 24-year journey that spanned the length of the road, having many adventures along the way.
+Marco ended up spending many years in the court of Kublai Kahn himself, before eventually returning home with wondrous tales to share.
+Eventually, he penned a book entitled The Travels of Marco Polo, which introduced readers to far off places for the very first time and made Marco perhaps the most famous traveler in history.

 Modern travelers can still follow in Marco's footsteps either independently or as part of an organized tour.
-For instance, Intrepid Travel's The Great Silk Road itinerary is 29 days in length, and takes the adventurous from China to Uzbekistan.Continue to 4 of 7 below.
+For instance, Intrepid Travel's The Great Silk Road itinerary is 32 days in length and takes adventurers from China to Uzbekistan, with plenty to see in between.

 Explore the Galapagos Islands Like Darwin

-The famous naturalist Charles Darwin first formulated his ideas on evolution and natural selection while visiting the Galapagos Islands as part of a round-the-world sailing expedition aboard the HMS Beagle back in 1832.
-Those islands, which are found off the coast of Ecuador in South America, remain a living classroom, with a number of unique species of animals that are found nowhere else on Earth, including a unique iguana that the only one in the world that is known to swim.
+The famous naturalist Charles Darwin first formulated his ideas on evolution and natural selection while visiting the Galapagos Islands.
+He was amongst the first Europeans to visit that place while taking part of a round-the-world sailing expedition aboard the HMS Beagle back in 1832.
+Those islands, which are found off the coast of Ecuador in South America, remain a living classroom, with a number of unique species of animals that are found nowhere else on Earth, including a unique iguana that the only one in the world that is known to go for a swim.

-Of course, the Galapagos are one of the top bucket-list destinations for many adventure travelers, with thousands being lured in on an annual basis.
-There are literally dozens of different travel companies that can facilitate a visit to this amazing place, helping us to spot the same creature that Darwin discovered more than 185 years ago.
-For instance, G Adventures offers a number of options, ranging in length from 7 to 21 days.Continue to 5 of 7 below.
+Of course, the Galapagos are one of the top bucket-list destinations for many adventure travelers, with thousands being lured there on an annual basis.
+There are literally dozens of different travel companies that can facilitate a visit to this amazing place, helping you to spot the same creature that Darwin discovered more than 185 years ago.
+For instance, G Adventures offers a number of options, ranging in length from 7 to 21 days, all at affordable prices too.